bigomics/omicsplayground-doc/modules/mod2_clustering.rst

 and `ssGSEA
 <https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-7>`__.

-Next to the plot configuration settings, users can select between a dynamic or static heatmap.
+Next to the plot configuration settings, users can select between a "dynamic" or "static" heatmap.
 From the plot configuration settings on top of the plot, users can choose various options to customise their heatmaps.
 It is possible to order the top features under ``top mode`` as follows: